jamesplease/knockout-view/README.md

 You can toggle the visibility of the view model display panel with the main button.
 The `x` will remove the debugger from the DOM.

 The display panel can be resized by dragging the lower right corner.
+It can also be moved about with the burger menu.

 ##Building

 Want to make some changes?
-I've made it easy to do just that with Grunt.
+It's easy to do with grunt.

-1. Clone the repository
+1. Clone this repository
 2. Run `npm install` in the directory of installation
 3. Install `Ruby` and `SASS`, if you don't already have them
-4. Modify the files in the `source` directory
+4. Make your changes to the files in the `source` directory
 5. Run `grunt` from the command line to build the bookmarklet

 ##Licensing